carterjbastian/vimrc/README.md

 ## How to Use
 If you're new to vim and thinking of copy-pasting this as your .vimrc, I would recommend against it.
 Even with the dependencies installed, not everything will work for you out of the box.
 It's probably a better idea just to read through it, see how things are done, and copy over ideas that you like with your own implementation.

+Quick warning: this vimrc includes a few hard-coded paths that are not likely to exist on your machine.
+Read through and edit the autocommands sections to make sure you remove path-dependent customizations such as adding template files from the `.vim/templates/` directory.

 If you're not new to vim, do whatever you want.

 ## Roadmap